Odin-SMR/hermod/Documentation/odin.hermod.rst

 Full configuration file can be found in `Appendix D - Maui configuration`_.
-This setup restrict one user to take all resources at once enforcing Odin processing always have at least a minimum of processor available but also giving users access to the queue.
+This setup restricts one user from taking all resources at once, enforcing Odin processing always to have at least a minimum of one processor available, but also giving users access to the queue.

 start the scheduler: